h33h33/h33h33.github.io-/README.md

 * POSIX coreutils
 * Git

 *Note: Portability is the primary priority.
 Thoughts should run without modification on any UNIX-adjacent system.
-Please open an issue if any shell code or coreutil invocations behave unexpectedly.*
+Please [open an issue](https://github.com/marenbeam/thoughts/issues) if any shell code or coreutil invocations misbehave.*

 ## How it works

 * Type `thoughts` in a terminal and press `<enter>`
 * Your preferred text editor opens.
 Type your thought, then save and exit
-* Thoughts outputs a single, self-contained HTML file with your thought added.
-The thought is timestamped and the timestamp is linkified
+* Thoughts outputs `thoughts.html` with your thought added
 * Thoughts pushes your updated `thoughts.html` to a remote git repository.

 ## Installing

-*Download the latest release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

 Install from anywhere with `./install.sh`

 ### First install:

 *(Do this if you've never set up Thoughts before)*

 * Install and configure git
 * Download the latest tagged release of Thoughts from [here](https://github.com/marenbeam/thoughts/releases).
 * Install with `./install.sh`